Llama: United States

 Llamas were first imported into the US in the late 1800s as zoo exhibits.
 Restrictions on importation of livestock from South America due to hoof and mouth disease, combined with lack of commercial interest, resulted in the number of llamas staying low until the late 20th century.
 In the 1970s, interest in llamas as livestock began to grow, and the number of llamas increased as farmers bred and produced an increasing number of animals.
 Both the price and number of llamas in the US climbed rapidly in the 1980s and 1990s.
-With little market for llama fiber or meat in the US, and the value of guard llamas limited, the primary value in llamas was in breeding more animals, a classic sign of a speculative bubble in agriculture.
-By 2002, there were almost 145,000 llamas in the US according to the US Department of Agriculture, and animals sold for as much as $220,000.
+With little market for llama fiber or meat in the US and the value of guard llamas limited, the primary value in llamas was in breeding more animals, a classic sign of a speculative bubble in agriculture.
+By 2002, there were almost 145,000 llamas in the US, according to the US Department of Agriculture, and animals sold for as much as $220,000.
 However, the lack of any end market for the animals resulted in a crash in both llama prices and the number of llamas; the Great Recession further dried up investment capital, and the number of llamas in the US began to decline as fewer animals were bred and older animals died of old age.
 By 2017, the number of llamas in the US had dropped below 40,000.
 A similar speculative bubble was experienced with the closely related alpaca, which burst shortly after the llama bubble.

 Culture

-Being an important animal and long standing cultural icon in South America, Llamas gained in recent history cultural prominence in Western culture.
+Being an important animal and long-standing cultural icon in South America, Llamas gained in recent history cultural prominence in Western culture.

-For example the videogame company Maxis have used Llamas extensively as elements in their games, particularly in the widely popular game series The Sims, Llamas being the national symbol of the country the broader series of Sim games are set in.
+For example, the video game company Maxis has used llamas extensively as elements in their games, particularly in the widely popular game series The Sims, with llamas being the national symbol of the country where the broader series of Sim games are set.
+The online video game Fortnite uses piñata llamas as loot containers, which contain various in-game resources.
+Game developer Jeff Minter also named his company Llamasoft in honor of the animal.

-Also the programming language Perl with its so-called Llama book has been associated with Llamas.
+The programming language Perl, with its Llama book, has been associated with llamas.